Combinatorics of Double Grothendieck Polynomials: Half weak double Grothendieck functions

-For these reasons it seems like $\prescript{*}{}{\mathcal{G}_{\omega}}(\mathbf{x},\mathbf{x})$ is a suitable candidate for a $k$-theoretic version of the type $B$ Stanley symmetric function, or, as it were, a type $B$ stable Grothendieck function.
+For these reasons it seems like $\prescript{\times}{}{\mathcal{G}_{w}}(\mathbf{x},\mathbf{x})$ is a suitable candidate for a type $B$ stable Grothendieck function.
 Of course, our definition is incomplete in the sense that it is only defined for (unsigned) permutations whereas we would ideally like something defined for all signed permutations.
 This is equivalent to adding a rule as to how the special generator, $s_0$, of the type $B$ Weyl group should be incorporated into the definition of hook Hecke factorization found in the next subsection.
 We leave this as an open problem.